 Your doctor will tell you exactly how they will keep a check on you.
 In the first year you usually have appointments every 3 months.
 In the second and third year you have appointments every 6 months.
 After that you have them yearly.

 As part of your follow up you have regular tests to look inside your bladder (cystoscopies).
-This is because transitional cell cancers come back in the bladder in about 20 out of 100 people (20%).
+This is because transitional cell cancers can sometimes come back in the bladder.

 Researchers are looking into new treatments for transitional cell cancers.
 There are clinical trials using new types of chemotherapy and new targeted cancer drugs.